 Accomplishments that we're proud of

-We are proud of how much we've been able to learn about android app development and facial recognition technology in such a short period of time, despite not having prior app development experience.
+We are proud of how much we've been able to learn about android app development and AR technology in such a short period of time, despite not having prior app development experience.

 What we learned